jnduli/blog_jnduli.co.ke/content/drafts/testing_async_vuejs.rst

-And this is one of our views that gets random quotes:
+This is vue component that will display the list of random quotes got:

 .. code-block:: javascript